Traveling to Italy during Covid-19: What you need to know before you go - KVIA

 The pass will show that the holder has either been vaccinated, has recovered from Covid, or has tested negative.

 Draghi confirmed that tourists will qualify for the pass.
-He said the country hoped to launch it mid-May, though as of June 25, no details have yet been announced for visitors.
+He said the country hoped to launch it mid-May, though as of July 1, no details have yet been announced for visitors.
+Instead, it looks like certificates from visitors’ own countries will be used instead.

 What are the restrictions?